Kamaria Mason, MS, MPH, RDN, LDN

 Jenelle Wass, MS, RDN, LDN

-Where are you from originally?
-I was born in a teeny, tiny town in Michigan (Go BLUE!), but I grew up in Asheville.
+Where are you from originally and where do you live now?
+I was born in Michigan, but I grew up in Asheville, NC.
 I love the mountains and try to get back as often as I can.
+My family is currently in Northeast Ohio.

 Meredith Fine, MPH, RDN, LDN